tannerbohn/tannerbohn.github.io/linksaver.markdown

 - Previous studies have revealed several brain regions, collectively called the semantic system, that process meaning.
 Yet such studies have typically focused on specific distinctions, such as abstract versus concrete words, or found discrete areas responsive to groups of related words, such as tools or food

-- generated a comprehensive atlas of where different meanings are represented in the human brain
+- generated a comprehensive “atlas” of where different meanings are represented in the human brain

 - Every meaning appears in multiple locations, and every location contains a cluster of related meanings.
 Some areas selectively respond to words related to people, for instance, whereas others respond to places or numbers